COUNS-110 - Career & Life Planning - Erika Torgeson

 Textbook Information / Link to ZTC Textbook

-We will be using Zero Textbook Cost (ZTC) materials for this course, which is a free online textbook.
-A digital copy will be listed in CANVAS along with a hard copy on reserve at the Valencia and Canyon Country Libraries.
-If you wish to purchase the Counseling 110 ZTC text, you will be able to do so in the bookstore for about $8.
+We will be using Zero Textbook Cost (ZTC) materials for this course, which is a FREE online textbook!
+A digital copy will be listed in Canvas along with hard copies on reserve at the Valencia and Canyon Country Libraries.
+If you wish to purchase the Counseling 110 ZTC text, you will be able to do so in through the COC bookstore for about $8.

 Other Relevant Course Information

-There are additional CANVAS resources to help you navigate the website, upload assignments, how to participate in Discussion posts, how to view grades, how to change your password, and much more @ https://community.canvaslms.com/docs/DOC-2893 .
-If you need additional assistance or come across an issue with logging into your CANVAS account, please contact our COC CANVAS Student Tech Support Staff:
+There are additional Canvas resources to help you navigate the website, upload assignments, how to participate in Discussion posts, how to view grades, and much more through the Student Canvas Guides @ https://community.canvaslms.com/docs/DOC-2893 .
+If you need additional assistance or come across an issue with logging into your Canvas account, please contact our COC Canvas Student Tech Support Staff: